noir-lang/noir/docs/docs/getting_started/writing_noir.md

 Many valuable functions and algorithms have been written in more established languages (C/C++), and converted to modern ones (like Rust).
 :::

-Fortunately for Noir devs, when needing a particular function a rust implementation can be readily compiled into Noir with minimal changes.
-While the compiler does a decent amount of heavy lifting, it won't change code that has been optimized for clock-cycles into code optimized for arithmetic gates.
+Fortunately for Noir devs, when needing a particular function a rust implementation can be readily compiled into Noir with some key changes.
+While the compiler does a decent amount of optimisations, it won't be able to change code that has been optimized for clock-cycles into code optimized for arithmetic gates.

 ## Writing efficient Noir for performant products